Hetman-Partition-Software/.github/profile/README.md

 ## 📥 Installation Instructions for Windows

-1. Download the installer from the official page.
+1. Get the installer from this page.
 2. Run the setup file and complete the installation.
 3. Launch the program and start working with your drives.